Site search

 Search services

-Sitefinity CMS uses three built-in search services: Lucene, Azure Search service, and Elasticsearch service.
-The last 2 decouple the search index from the machine storage and can provide full search capabilities including update or reindex when the site is deployed in the cloud.
-To learn about using the external search indexes, see Generate and store search indexes in the cloud.
-Once applied, you must rebuild all your indexes in order for them to be available on the new search service.
+Sitefinity CMS supports three search services out of the box: Lucene, Azure Cognitive Search service, and Elasticsearch service.
+By default, Sitefinity CMS uses Lucene, but you can switch between search services.
+The last 2 decouple the search index data from the local storage and can provide full search capabilities when the site is deployed in the cloud.
+For information about generating and storing search indexes in the cloud, see Azure search services.

 Search suggestions